Rishi-Bidani/local-cloud/README.md

 <a id="plans"></a>

-## Future Plans and Timeline :bulb
+## Future Plans and Timeline :bulb:

 - [x] Pilot project with vanilla html-css and js
 - [x] Implement with vuejs